 This presentation introduces how we can tackle the injustices of the climate crisis and build a better and fairer world where there is climate justice for all.

-It will introduce a creative arts project where you can have your say about climate justice and be heard by MPs and government ministers.
+It will introduce an art and creative writing project where you can have your say about climate justice and be heard by MPs and government ministers.